aschmidt99/EM_Harpsichord/README.md

 	- Bar magnets induce stronger vibrations than cylindrical with the same pull force.

 ### Notes before ordering/assembling
-- the optical sensor will be placed on the wrong side of the board, but I found it easier to source the components from JLCPCB and desolder/resolder the ITR20403 to the other side of the board.
+- If you order based on my files, the optical sensor will be placed on the wrong side of the board.
+I found it easier to source the components from JLCPCB and desolder/resolder the ITR20403 to the other side of the board.
 If you can find them for cheap elsewhere, it would probably save you a small headache to order them separately and omit them from the board.

-## Design Notes
+## Design References
-- the RelevantDocuments folder holds data sheets and some blog/forum posts I found helpful while designing the board.
-Dave Corsie's blog helped me figure out how to design the optical pickup circuit and the DIYAudio blog helped me make a better PCB layout for the PAM8406 Chip
+- the 'RelevantDocuments' folder holds data sheets and some blog/forum posts I found helpful while designing the board.
+Dave Corsie's blog helped me figure out how to design the optical pickup circuit and the DIYAudio blog helped me make a better PCB layout for the PAM8406 Chip.

 ## Future Improvements
 ### Support Loads < 2 Ohms
 One of the most obvious shortcomings of this system is the wasted power.
-If a given string is only 0.5 Ohms and we compensate with a 2 Ohm resistor, most of the power is being dissipated as heat through the resistor rather that contributing towards generating vibrations.
-On the other hand, this ensures the majority of the heat is generated somewhere other than the string, which prevents detuning of the string.
+If a given string is only 0.2 Ohms and we compensate with a 2 Ohm resistor, most (~90%) of the power is being dissipated as heat through the resistor rather that contributing towards generating vibrations.
+I think looking into circuits that are anticipating extremely low loads such as ribbon speakers will be a worthwhile endeavor and likely be a solution for the next version of this circuit.

-###
+### Lower Heat Buildup
+On the other hand, the large dummy load ensures the majority of the power is dissipated somewhere other than the string, which prevents heat buildup (and thus detuning) in the string.
+The magnetic field generated by the string is proportional to current only - it does not factor in voltage.

 ## Software Versions used
 KiCad (6.0.7-1)-1 for MaxOS Version 13.4.1